Sex Discrimination/Misconduct Policy

 - The previous incident was substantially similar to the present allegation;

 The College reserves the right to take whatever measures it deems necessary in response to an allegation of sex discrimination or sexual misconduct in order to protect students’ rights and personal safety.
-Such measures include, but are not limited to, modification of living arrangements, interim suspension from campus pending a hearing, and reporting to the local police.
+Such measures include, but are not limited to, modification of living arrangements, interim separation from campus pending a hearing, and reporting to the local police.

 Not all forms of sexual misconduct will be deemed to be equally serious offenses, and the College reserves the right to impose differing sanctions, ranging from a formal warning to expulsion, depending on the severity of the offense.